Code-Institute-Submissions/pandemic-history-5p/README.md

 - Footer
-    - Contains my email for contact
+    - Contains my email for contact.
-    - A link to the credits where all of the sources for images etc, are listed
+    - A link to the credits where all of the sources for images etc. are listed.
-    - On the right hand side is 4 icons each leading to my social medias (although I only have linkedin)
+    - On the right hand side are 4 icons each leading to my social medias (although I only have Linkedin).

 ![Footer](documentation/images/footer.png)